+44 (0)1223 330484

 A vibrant and friendly college in a beautiful city

-A dynamic and progressive College, we have more than 50 Governing Body Fellows, over 200 further Senior Members from all walks of life, and around 800 postgraduates and mature undergraduates from more than 80 countries.
+We have more than 50 Governing Body Fellows, over 200 further Senior Members, and around 800 postgraduates and mature undergraduates from more than 80 countries.
 Particularly distinctive is our “Bridge Fellows” programme, which brings a diverse group of outstanding individuals from outside the University into our Fellowship as full members of Governing Body.

 An oasis of calm and quiet near the busy city centre, we provide a relaxing yet stimulating environment for study and research.
 Hughes Hall is situated alongside the University’s Cricket Ground, just off the cosmopolitan Mill Road.